sullyj42/seigyo-esl-control/README.md

 1/19/2020: Have working system for settings, working on WiFi connectivity<br>
 1/31/2020: Began setting up Seigyo's commands through Google Actions; left up code related to original up for notoriety's sake<br>
 2/1/2020: Finished arrangement of Seigyo taking in commands to open specific apps; working on integrating actual opening of apps<br>
+4/1/2020: Project has been forked for use in the EC500 Final Project